monterail/guidelines/README.md

 * Use `//` for comment blocks (instead of `/* */`).
 * put nested components at the end of block
 * puts `@include` and `@extend` just before nested components
-* use extra blank line between top level selectors
+* use extra blank line between selectors (both top level and nested ones)
 * use dashes for separating words in class names
 * use underscores for separating words in ID names
 * don't omit leading zeros in numeric values